 All owners of wells within the District are required to register and report their annual water production.
-The purpose of the program is to provide annual aggregate estimates of water production from both CAW and non-CAW well owners in the various ground water production zones in the District.
+The purpose of the program is to provide annual aggregate estimates of water production from both CAW and non CAW well owners in the various ground water production zones in the District.
 The information provided is used to make decisions regarding management of the limited water resources of the Monterey Peninsula area.

-Well owners were formerly allowed to report water production by one of three methods: Water Meter, Land Use, or Power Consumption Correlation.
+From 1981 through 1990, well owners were allowed to report water production by one of three methods: Water Meter, Land Use, or Power Consumption Correlation.
 In March 1990, the District adopted Ordinance No. 48 requiring installation of water meters on all large production wells (i.e., those producing 20 or more acre feet per year).
 In November 1991, District rules were further amended with the adoption of Ordinance No. 56, which extended the metering requirement to all existing medium production wells, defined as those producing between 5 and 20 acre-feet per year (AFY), and all new wells within the District.
 Ordinance No. 56 also eliminated the Power Consumption Correlation reporting method.

-Implementation and Activities During 2005-2006
+Implementation and Activities During 2006-2007

 The District began its Well Registration and Reporting Program in 1980.
 In 1981 and 1982, the first years of production reporting, well owners were required to report water production twice a year.
-Tables III-1 and III-2 show summaries of reported production from non-CAW and CAW wells in WY 2005 and WY 2006, respectively.
-It should be noted that the data presented for WY 2005 have been revised since that information was presented in the Annual Mitigation Report for 2005.
+Tables III-1 and III-2 show summaries of reported production from CAW and non-CAW wells in WY 2006 and WY 2007, respectively.